controlshift/bulk-data-example/README.md

 glue_scripts_bucket_name | Your S3 bucket name to store Glue scripts in. manifest_bucket_name | Your S3 bucket name to store manifests of ingests processed in.
 Terraform will create this bucket for you.
-Must be globally unique. manifest_prefix | A file prefix that will be used for manifest logs on success, defaults to `manifests`. public_subnet_cidr_block | CIDR block for public subnet with Internet Gateway for proxying outbound traffic from private subnet, defaults to `172.31.255.0/28`. receiver_timeout | The timeout for the receiving Lambda, in seconds, defaults to `60`. redshift_password | Redshift Password to use for database loads. redshift_schema | The Redshift schema to load tables into, defaults to `public`. redshift_subnet_cidr_block | CIDR block for private subnet associated with new Redshift cluster, defaults to `172.31.48.0/20`. redshift_username | Redshift Username to use for database loads. success_topic_name | An SNS topic name that will be notified about batch processing successes, defaults to `ControlshiftLambdaLoaderSuccess`. success_topic_name_for_run_glue_job_lambda | An SNS topic name that will be notified about batch processing successes, defaults to `ControlshiftGlueJobSuccess`.
+Must be globally unique. manifest_prefix | A file prefix that will be used for manifest logs on success, defaults to `manifests`. receiver_timeout | The timeout for the receiving Lambda, in seconds, defaults to `60`. redshift_password | Redshift Password to use for database loads. redshift_schema | The Redshift schema to load tables into, defaults to `public`. redshift_username | Redshift Username to use for database loads. success_topic_name | An SNS topic name that will be notified about batch processing successes, defaults to `ControlshiftLambdaLoaderSuccess`. success_topic_name_for_run_glue_job_lambda | An SNS topic name that will be notified about batch processing successes, defaults to `ControlshiftGlueJobSuccess`.